-- (a) A child age three years up to the sixth birthday shall be eligible for EEE services if the child meets at least one of the following: - (1) The child meets criteria set forth in Part C Rule 2360.5.9(c): - Received consistent (e.g., one 60 minute intervention session per week) specialized instruction, developmental therapy services or speech and language services through an IFSP/One Plan; and - (ii) CIS/EI IFSP/One Plan team has determined the child as 'potentially eligible' for EEE services within six months of the child's third birthday; or - (iii) The child has a medical condition which may result in significant delays by the child's sixth birthday, and the school based Evaluation Planning Team (EPT) has determined that the child is in need of Part B EEE services; or - (2) After the EPT reviews the results of the comprehensive evaluation and concludes that the child has a disability caused by a developmental delay and the child is in need of early childhood special education services; or - (3) The child has a medical condition which may result in significant delays, and the child is in need of early childhood special education services; or - (4) For a child enrolled in kindergarten, the EPT may consider using eligibility criteria for children ages 6 through 21 (school age) pursuant to Rule 2362, including the determination of a disability, adverse effect on educational performance and need for special education. - (b) For the purposes of this section, "medical condition" means a condition diagnosed by a licensed physician such as, but not limited to, autism, cerebral palsy, Down Syndrome, attention deficit disorder with hyperactivity that may result in significant delays by the child's sixth birthday. - (c) For the purposes of this section, "developmental delay" is determined through a comprehensive evaluation as measured by at least two appropriate assessment measures, one of which must be a diagnostic instrument.
-Other measures may include, but are not limited to, observation, interview, review of ongoing assessment, and functional assessment.
-To meet developmental delay criteria a child must demonstrate at least one of the following:
+The three-year evaluation date is three years from the date of initial eligibility determination under Part C/CIS Early Intervention as written in the child's One Plan. - (4) comprehensive evaluation under Part B using ECSE eligibility criteria. - (b) A child age three years through five years shall be eligible for EEE services if the child meets at least one of the following: - (1) After the Evaluation Planning Team (EPT) reviews the results of the comprehensive evaluation and concludes that the child has a disability caused by a developmental delay and the child is in need of early childhood special education services; or - (2) The child has a medical condition which may result in significant delays, and the child is in need of early childhood special education services; or - (3) For a child enrolled in kindergarten, the EPT may consider using eligibility criteria for children ages six through twenty-one (school age) pursuant to Rule 2362, including the determination of a disability, adverse effect on educational performance and need for special education. - (c) For the purposes of this section, "medical condition" means a condition diagnosed by a licensed physician such as, but not limited to, autism, cerebral palsy, Down Syndrome, attention deficit disorder with hyperactivity that may result in significant delays by the child's sixth birthday.